GSA/digitalgov.gov/content/posts/2014-03-26-measuring-user-experience-a-few-tips.md

 ---
+url: /2014/03/26/measuring-user-experience-a-few-tips/
 date: 2014-03-26 10:00:24 -0400
-title: 'Measuring User Experience\: A Few Tips'
+title: 'Measuring User Experience: A Few Tips'
 summary: 'With a calculated process, the right tools, and a staff willing to make it work, you can measure user experience (UX) on your websites and implement usability changes that show results.
 In a recent DigitalGov University webinar entitled &ldquo;Measuring User Experience&rdquo;, UX supporters and practitioners heard from Achaia Walton, Senior Digital Analyst at the Department'
-authors: [tlowden]
+authors:
+  - tlowden
 categories:
   - Communities
-  - 'User Testing and Research'
+  - 'User Testing &amp; Research'
   - UX
 tag:
   - A/B testing